 Ontogenetic intelligence is defined by two principles of nature:

 - The action and entropic principle that sustains growth and evolution.
-It is driven by expansion.
+It is driven by freedom.

 - The energy conservation principle, which sustains survival and avoids involution.
-It is driven by contraction.
+It is driven by security.

 In the field of human behavior, the action principle gives birth to the verbal function, which makes the fulfillment of purposes possible.
 The entropy produced by action produces changes in the goal of purposes.